GlitchGames/GGTwitter/README.md

 GGTwitter makes it very easy to authorise your player with Twitter and post messages.
 Authorisation data is stored so that the user only has to login the first time.

-oAuth.lua from the Twitter sample included with Corona is required.
+oAuth.lua from here - https://github.com/breinhart/Corona-SDK-Tweet-Media/blob/master/utils/oAuth.lua
+multipartForm.lua from here - https://github.com/breinhart/Corona-SDK-Tweet-Media/blob/master/utils/multipartForm.lua

 Basic Usage
 -------------------------